Great Railroad Strike of 1877

 At the time, the workers were not represented by trade unions.
 The city and state governments were aided by unofficial militias, the National Guard, federal troops and private militias organized by the railroads, who all fought against the workers.
 Disruption was widespread and at its height, the strikes were supported by about 100,000 workers.
-With the intervention of federal troops in several locations, most of the strikes were suppressed by early August.
+With the intervention of federal troops in several locations, most of the strikes were suppressed by early August 1877.
 Labor continued to work to organize into unions to work for better wages and conditions.
-Fearing the social disruption, many cities built armories to support the local National Guard units; these defensive buildings still stand as symbols of the effort to suppress the labor unrest of this period.
+Fearing future social disruption, many cities built armories to support local National Guard units; these defensive buildings still stand as symbols of the effort to suppress the labor unrest of this period.

 With public attention on workers' wages and conditions, the B&O in 1880 founded an Employee Relief Association to provide death benefits and some health care.
 In 1884, it established a worker pension plan.
 Other improvements were implemented later.